Thorhild Widvey: Local politics

 On the local level Widvey was a member of Karmøy municipal council from 1979 to 1989, the last six years in the executive committee.

 Parliament

 She was elected to the Norwegian Parliament from Rogaland in 1989, and was re-elected on one occasion.
-She had previously served as a deputy representative to the during the term 1985–1989.
+She had previously served as a deputy representative during the term 1985–1989.

 Bondevik cabinet

 From 2002 to 2003, during the second cabinet Bondevik, Widvey was appointed State Secretary of the Ministry of Fisheries.
-From 2003 to 2004 she held the same position in the Ministry of Foreign Affairs.
-In 2004 she was appointed Norwegian Minister of Petroleum and Energy, an office she left, along with the rest of the second cabinet Bondevik, after their 2005 election defeat.
+From 2003 to 2004, she held the same position in the Ministry of Foreign Affairs.
+In 2004, she was appointed Norwegian Minister of Petroleum and Energy, an office she left, along with the rest of the second cabinet Bondevik, after their 2005 election defeat.

 Solberg cabinet

-Personal life
+Early and personal life

-She was born in Avaldsnes in Karmøy, Rogaland.
+She was born on 9 January 1956, in Avaldsnes.
 A physical therapist by education, she was deputy leader of the Norwegian Sporting Association of People with Disabilities 1985–1987.
 Widvey lives in Oslo, is married and has two children.

+Her husband is businessman Osvald Bjelland.